 - You may be asked to schedule an appointment with your primary care doctor, cardiologist, or other specialist to have medical clearance before surgery.
 We want to be sure that you are as healthy as can be to have your ambulatory surgery and can go home safely

-When you arrive at the surgery center, a nurse will admit you, check your vital signs, and help you to change.
+When you arrive at the surgery center, a nurse will admit you, check your vital signs, review your medications and start your IV.

 - You will see your surgeon to review the plan again and have the time to ask any final questions

 - You and your surgeon will mark the surgical site as well as review the consent form to confirm the planned procedure